bolcom/k8s-scheduler-tester/README.md

 - delete the Deployment terminating the pods created
 - expose the elapsed time

+# Demo

+You will find a https://kind.sigs.k8s.io/ powered multi-node Kubernetes test suite in the `example/` directory.

+- Run `setup.sh` to create a local Kubernetes cluster and deploy `k8s-scheduler-tester.
+- Run `test.sh` to exec into the tester container and request the metrics endpoint.
+- Run `teardown.sh` to destroy your local Kubernetes cluster.

 # Build

 Use `docker build -t k8s-scheduler-tester .` to build the Docker image.